craigmcnamara/sexxy-emails/README.md

 ## Features

 * Inline the CSS in email templates.
-* Include Precompiled CSS in to a template for inlining.
+* Include pre-compiled CSS in to a template for inlining.

 ## Upcoming Features.